Board of Directors

 The San Francisco Bicycle Coalition Education Fund is an affiliated 501(c)3 nonprofit organization, governed by a separate volunteer Board of Directors.
 Find out more about the SF Bicycle Coalition Education Fund here.

-Michael Nguyen, President
+Michael Nguyen, Treasurer

 Michael was born in Orange County, CA and did not start commuting with his bike until he moved to San Francisco in 2021.
 Since then, it has become a means of exercise, leisure, exploration, running errands, and now community service.
 He is excited to advocate for expanded access to infrastructure that serves people first.
 Michael enjoys biking on his Bianchi Talladega or black lacquer Brompton with the low handlebar through Golden Gate Park.